 Steel reinforcing shall be supplied and placed in accordance with the requirements of MRTS71 Reinforcing Steel and MRTS71A Stainless Steel Reinforcing.
-Steel reinforcing shall be assembled as detailed on the Drawings to form a rigid cage capable of being lowered into the excavation without disintegration.
+Steel reinforcing shall be assembled as detailed on the Standard Drawings to form a rigid cage capable of being lowered into the excavation without any disintegration occurring.

 MRTS71 and MRTS71A require the use of registered suppliers of reinforcement.
-These Technical Specifications require the steel to be ACRS certified.
+These Technical Specifications also require the steel to be Australian Certification Authority for Reinforcing Steel (ACRS) certified.

-Cover to steel reinforcing shall be maintained using approved spacers or stainless steel nibs welded to the longitudinal reinforcement.
-The spacers shall be located on the periphery of the pile cage 90 degrees apart at a maximum of 2.5 m centres axially, as shown on the Drawings.
+Cover to steel reinforcing shall be maintained using registered spacers or stainless steel nibs welded to the longitudinal reinforcement.
+The spacers shall be located on the periphery of the pile cage 90 degrees apart at a maximum of 2.5 m centres axially, as shown on the Standard Drawings.